alif2499/Binary-Classification-using-CNN-for-beginners/README.md

-# Car Vs Truck Image-Classification-using-Convolutional Neural Network-for-beginner
+# Car Vs Truck Image-Classification-using-Convolutional Neural Network-for-beginners

 ## Introduction
 Here, a Convolutional Neural Network is implemented to perform the classification between car or truck.